ksantschi02/TaskManagerApp/README.md

 A test of WPF and .NET capabilities by creating a small standalone To-Do List Desktop Widget for personal usage.
-Anyone is free to use this
+Free for personal usage, not for commercial distribution.

 I may add further functionality later on, but that is yet to be determined List of features I may implement in the future: